casey/just/README.md

 Environment files are loaded for the root justfile.

-Recipes in submodules without the `[no-cd]` attribute run with the working directory set to the directory containing the submodule sourcefile.
+Recipes in submodules without the `[no-cd]` attribute run with the working directory set to the directory containing the submodule source file.

 `justfile()` and `justfile_directory()` always return the path to the root justfile, and the directory that contains it, respectively, even when called